 A typical itinerary would go like this:

 Welcome to Baroda, once the seat of power of the Gaekwads where our Namaste India trip representative escorts you to the waiting AC coach that will take you to Champaner, a World Heritage Site.
 Admire the fortress, the battlements and the remnants of what was once a glorious city.
-From here we proceed to Chota Udepur in the heart of the tribal Panchmahal District, replete with paintings and traditions of local tribals.
-Jambughoda is a unique and as yet unspoilt nature reserve at a distance from Champaner.
-Stay the night in Chota Udepur.
+From here we proceed to Chhota Udaipur in the heart of the tribal Panchmahal District, replete with paintings and traditions of local tribals.
+Jambughoda is a unique and as yet unspoiled nature reserve at a distance from Champaner.
+Stay the night in Chota Udaipur.

 A Gujarati breakfast leaves you energized for the drive to Ahmedabad, a distance of 215 km that takes about 4 hours.
 Ahmedabad is a mix of ancient and modern, with its inimitable Sarkhej Roza, the Sidi Saiyed Jali, Kalupur Swaminarayan temple with its wooden carvings, the Hathisingh Jain temples with its exquisite marble carvings and the modern monuments created by Le Corbusier and Luis Kahn.
 Visit these as well as the old city with its pols and heritage haveli now restored for visitors.

 The morning is reserved for a walking tour to the old city to view the havelis with intricately carved pillars.
 In the afternoon, after lunch, you board the coach for the drive to Lothal to view excavations of this site dating back to 2400 BC.
 From here we move on to Palitana the Jain temple city.
 Jain devotees climb hundreds of steps to reach temples on Shetrunjaya hill and pray at the temples here.
 From the top the view of Palitana with its spread of temples is simply magnificent.
 Stay for the night in Palitana.